Then in 1995 thousands of women stopped taking it because of reports that it increased the risk of blood clots.

 And yet I thought, nothing ventured, nothing gained – it might not be the glossiest method but the book and my friend were convincing.
 We decided to go ahead.

-So I took the momentous step and…didn’t feel that different.
-I did notice my hair falling out, a fairly common side effect of coming off the pill.
-This eventually stopped, but I didn't just stick with fertility awareness for the sake of my hair.
+So I took the momentous step and…didn’t feel that different, though I did notice some of my hair falling out, a fairly common side effect of coming off the pill which calmed down eventually.

 And I was able to avoid all the hassle of doctor appointments.
 And I got the wonderful “I am the queen of my fertility” feeling from being able to recognise the signs that ovulation had occurred.
 And the smugness of saving money for the NHS, and being eco, and having a method that could be used in the event of a zombie apocalypse – all that.